20 Areas of improvement examples and how to identify yours

 • Do you produce minimal errors and defects?

-• Do you keep up with the latest news and best practices in your field?
+• Do you keep up with your field's latest news and best practices?

 • Are your team members and managers satisfied with your work?